toddaustin07/edgeWeather/README.md

 Forecast data shown for US Gov sources is always for the next day.
 For Dark Sky sources, the forecast shown is for the next time period (morning/day/evening/overnight/etc).
 This is arbitrary and may become a configurable setting in the future.

+Tap the **Refresh** button at any time to update the weather data, or use the Periodic Refresh option in device Settings to automatically update.

 #### Routines
 All data elements except Summary are available to include in an **IF** portion of an automation routine